yosoufe/ExperineceKemet/README.md

 # [Experinece with Vibration Sensor (Kemet)](https://www.element14.com/community/community/design-challenges/experimenting-with-vibration-sensors/blog/authors/yosoufe?ICID=DCH-vibrationSense-challengers)

+This repository contain any code related to the [Experinece with Vibration Sensor (Kemet)](https://www.element14.com/community/community/design-challenges/experimenting-with-vibration-sensors/blog/authors/yosoufe?ICID=DCH-vibrationSense-challengers) challenge at element14.

-# Measurement Techniques
+# Measurement and Structural Analysis

-Measuring the vibrations ins important:
-- Measure Natural Frequencies
-- Measure frequency of the earthquake
+In order to analyse buildings and structures it is important to measure the natrual frequency of the structure.
+It is usally tried to make the natrual frequency of the structure away from the frequency of the earthquke.

-- Is the frequency of earthquake is close to the natural vibration
+Natrual frequency of the compelete structure of buildings is usally around 1-3 Hz.
+Taller the building, lower the natural frequency.
-- Period of vibration is more important in the structure analysis

-- Using the accelerometer as sensor
-- Velocimeter

-For Earthquake:
-- Construction may need 1-3 Hz frequency
-- Taller buildings even would create lower frequency like 0.5 Hz
+For example very tall buildings can even have a natural frequency of 0.5 Hz.
-- These are the whole buildings
-- A truss may have a larger natural frequency.

-Processing:
+But natural frequency of the parts of the building, for example single truss can be larger like around 10-20 Hz.

+Vibration of the building is analysed using different sensors like accelerometr or velocimeter.

-- Convert the voltage to the physical value like meter, m/s or m/s^2
+In order to make a meaning from the sensor data, first step is to conver the voltage to physical value like in meters, m/s or m/s^2.
+Then usually FFT (Fast Fourier Transform) is used to extract natrual frequencies.

+There can be different setup to measure the natural frequencies.
+For example one set of Sensor Mountings can be
-- FFT is one of the methods to get the frequency of different modes.
+- 1 sensor in the base of the structure to measure the vibration triggering input.

-Data about Earthquakes
-- https://www.usgs.gov/

-Sensor Mountings:
-- 1 sensor in the head as output
+- 1 sensor at the top of the structure to measure the vibration caused by the trigerring input.
-- 1 sensor in base as input
-- Based on the input and output they do the system identification.
+- Based on the input and output, system identification is done.
 - To find out different modes of buildings:
-    - Mount a 3rd sensor in different point which has some vibrations to measure the second mode.
+    - Mount a 3rd or more sensors in different location in the structure which has some vibrations to measure at the second, third or more modes of vibrations

-How to trigger:
+There are different ways to cause the vibration in the structure:
 - Waiting for earthquake, To measure the damage
     - May show None linear behavior.
-    - Elasticity factors and other parameters are changing and nonlinear now.
+    - Elasticity factors and other parameters are changing and system can be nonlinear now.
 - Capturing ambient vibrations, To measure the frequencies.
     - Filtering may be needed
+- Create artificial vibration.

 Time step should be minimum twice of maximum frequency of the structure.
 (Nyquist Frequency)

+Data about Earthquakes
+- https://www.usgs.gov/

 Test:
 - Create input vibration, You should know the input and do not consider the input as output.
 You should use bump method.
-Induce the short vibration with like a hammer.
+Induce the short vibration like a hammer.
 From that moment system does the free vibration.
 Sudden hit can be [0.1 - 0.2] seconds.
 One jump or dropping a weight could simulate it.
 The hit should be close to the sensor.